 Want to start today?
 Tie up those running shoes and start walking.
-“Walk with a purpose …get to the point where you are breathy (where it’s a little hard to speak),” says Jamie Costello, Director of Fitness at the Pritikin Center.
+“Walk with a purpose …get to the point where you are breathy (where it’s a little hard to speak),” says Jamie Costello, MS, VP Sales & Fitness at the Pritikin Center.
 “Moderate, progressive goals are how you reach your target – that’s how habits are formed, and lifestyle habits are made.”

 What’s the Best Exercise?